Save Time Cleaning Walls, Doors, Ceilings and Baseboards

 Step 1.
 Dust

 Dust the surfaces to remove debris like hair, lint, and dust using the Wonderwedgie microfiber mop.
-First, attach a damp Powerizer Ultra Plush Split-fiber Microfiber Cloth to the head of the mop head, as seen in the image below.
+First, attach a damp split fiber microfiber cloth to the head of the mop head, as seen in the image below.

 Secure both ends of the cloth to cover the entire head of the Wonderwedgie mop.
 Start with the ceiling first, walls second, and the baseboards last.
 Sweep or vacuum up all the debris from the floor before it gets wet from the washing step.